jonathan-odonnell/milestone-project-3/testing.md

 4. Verify that when the back button is clicked the product details section is shown and the product features section is hidden.
     - Outcome: Pass

 5. Verify that when the update review button is clicked, the form is submits as the product details section has already been validated and the product features section contains no mandatory fields.
-A toast should also appear informing the user that the product has been successfully updated.
+Confirm that the product is updated in the products database and the category filters lists are in the categories database.
+The user should be redirected to the product management page and a toast should appear informing them that the product has been successfully updated.
     - Outcome: Pass

 6. Verify that users who are not signed in cannot access the edit product page by manually typing in it's URL and are returned to the sign in page.